How Artificial Intelligence and Machine Learning Are Changing the Energy Industry

 AI Energy Innovations Currently in the Market

-There are many solutions entering the market now based on some level of AI or are enhanced by AI.
+There are many solutions entering or existing in the market now based on some level of AI or are enhanced by AI.
 The simplest form has been around for some time: the Nest thermostat.
 It learns your schedule through its occupancy sensor, the weather outside, the temperature of the space, your phone or car’s location and the feedback of the individuals changing the set points.
 After about a week, it knows when to start cooling or heating your home.
 On top of the thermostat itself, you can also use a smart home assistant to ask the thermostat to change the set point at any time.
 The complexity of understanding speech and having a seamless conversation with a voice assistant is heavily based on the capabilities that AI has brought to the world.

-For commercial energy managers, new solutions providing enhancements that breathe new life into some staple capabilities, such as utility bill review and auditing, and energy forecasting, are becoming available.
-Additionally, we are seeing some tools complement the role of the energy manager.
+For commercial energy managers, new solutions providing enhancements that breathe new life into some staple capabilities, such as utility bill review and auditing, and energy forecasting, are now available.
+Additionally, we are seeing such tools complement the role of the energy manager.
 No longer is the energy manager logging into one of a multitude of dashboards and searching for anomalies; now, they are being notified of an anomaly or an opportunity to create value for their organization.

 AI’s Potential to Improve the Energy Industry